adfinis/ansible-guide/doc/roles_collections.rst

     notify:
       - "Restart SSHd"

-If not a single configuration file is used and it isn't possible to validate the configuration file, then do it with a handler which checks the configuration before calling another handler which will restart the service.

-Within this directory, we rebuild the path structure of a target system.
+Within the ``template/`` directory, we rebuild the path structure of a target system.
 We do not store templates in a flattened directory.

 Good example: